Second presidency of Tabaré Vázquez: Controversies

-Resignation of vicepresident Raúl Sendic
+Resignation of Vice-President Raúl Sendic

-On 9 September 2017, the then Vicepresident of Uruguay Raúl Sendic announced after the Broad Front plenary his resignation of the vicepresidency.
+On 9 September 2017, the then Vice-President of Uruguay Raúl Sendic announced after the Broad Front plenary his resignation of the vice presidency.
 This occurred after a ruling of the Political Conduct Court of the Broad Front party that stated the acts he committed were questionable in the ethical and political responsibility, repeatedly violating control laws.
 This would be the final act after months of internal divisions within the Broad Front where he were losing support from his party colleagues and rising criticism from the opposition parties, after a series of incidents where he was involved: the incident of the claimed degree in Human Genetics from the University of Havana, Cuba, that he claimed to have achieved but after that he could not prove it, even admitting he was not graduated as he claimed before; he underwent to several judicial trials for his management of public company ANCAP, including one for the questionable expenses he carried out with the corporate credit card of the company, including shopping in clothing store, jewelry and electronic products.